Justin Meram: Personal life

 Justin was the youngest of Hikmat "Sam" Aziz Meram and Lamia Mansour Hormis' four sons.
 He and his parents are ethnic Assyrians from the Tel Keppe District of Mosul.
 Their religious background is Chaldean Catholic.
 His parents immigrated to the United States and met in the Detroit area.
 Justin's father came to the United States in 1967 while his mother arrived in 1975.
 Meram's Iraqi passport lists his name as Justin Hikmat Aziz (with his first name, father's name, and the name of his grandfather), following local naming conventions.

-He graduated from Utica Eisenhower High School in 2007 where he lettered in soccer and also lettered in football as a place kicker and punter.